 Boone County Sheriff's Office shifts operations for jail expansion

 Mar.
-9—The Boone County Sheriff's Office is digging in for the long haul as excavation begins at the site of what will be the new Boone County Justice Center in Lebanon.
+10—The Boone County Sheriff's Office is digging in for the long haul as excavation begins at the site of what will be the new Boone County Justice Center in Lebanon.

 Some services, like paying bond, will be performed from temporary locales.
 And the public may not like the inconvenience, but it won't last forever.